Policy Development

 is seen to be a critical and effective policy tool to ensure producers are responsible for the end-of-life treatment of their products and packaging.

-We wrote a report on a customised EPR scheme to address Malaysia's plastic waste pollution by enabling large-scale collection, sorting, and recycling of packaging materials, with strict monitoring and control systems to be implemented by relevant stakeholders
+We wrote a report on a customised EPR scheme to address Malaysia's plastic waste pollution by enabling large-scale collection, sorting, and recycling of packaging materials, with strict monitoring and control systems to be implemented by relevant stakeholders.

-Single Use Plastics (SUP)
+Single Use Plastics (SUPs)

 World Bank